VSArchive/Portfolio-Archive-4/content/posts/2021/make-your-own-vscode-theme.md

 ### Install yo

-- After you installed npm run the following command in your terminal.
+- After you install npm run the following command in your terminal.

 ```sh
 npm install -g yo generator-code